 Safe Work Method Statements set out the work activities in logical sequences; identifies hazards and describes the corresponding control measures.

 The content of a SWMS should be regularly reviewed and needs to include consultation with workers and other persons.

 If you are changing sites or conducting a new activity, the SWMS content should be checked and amended to suit.

 SafetyDocs SWMS include provisions for:

-- name of the principal contractor
+- The name of the principal contractor test

-- business name, address and ABN
+- Name, address and ABN

-- details of the person responsible for ensuring monitoring and compliance with the SWMS
+- Details of the person responsible for ensuring monitoring and compliance with the SWMS

-- signature of each worker
+- The signature of each worker

-- identify the high-risk construction work
+- Identify the high-risk construction work

-- specify hazards and risks relating to the work
+- Specify hazards and risks relating to the work

-- describe the control measures used to control identified risks
+- Describe the control measures used to control identified risks

-- describe how the control measures will be monitored and reviewed
+- Describe how the control measures will be monitored and reviewed